Reviews You Can Rely On

 Our Verdict

 The Adidas Terrex Agravic Speed Ultra is built for speed on easy to moderate terrain and is worth considering for those with excellent running form who want an edge over the competition.
 The dynamic springy bounce is the most noticeable of the carbon models we've tested.
-Its high stack and rocker profile make it best for easy-to-moderate trails.
+Its higher stack and intense rocker profile make it best for easy-to-moderate trails.
 Hiking in this model is awkward, as the high rocker level often results in a heel strike dropping below the forefoot.
 Speed is the goal of these highly specific shoes — those who desire a more everyday carbon model should consider other models.

 REASONS TO BUY